 Define Your Personal Style

-If you want to have enviable style on a budget, knowing what you like and what you don’t will save you so much time and money, and will help you make better choices when you are shopping.
+If you want to have an enviable style on a budget, knowing what you like and what you don’t will save you so much time and money and help you make better choices when shopping.

 Our preferences and needs change drastically over the years, yet we tend to stay stuck in a particular time when it comes to our clothing.

 The best way to maximize your budget is to create a framework for your style.